footballdaniel/zDepthRenderingCave/README.md

 ### 03_DepthFeed
 - To implement these steps you require a .csv file for Unity, a transparent Webm Video (VP8)
-- Create a plane matching the height of the subject.
-The ratio of width and height of the plane should be the same as the video output (e.g. 16:9 through 1920x1080)
+- Create a `quad` matching the height of the subject.
+The ratio of width and height of the `quad` should be the same as the video output (e.g. 16:9 through 1920x1080)
-- Create a [video player](https://unity3d.com/de/learn/tutorials/topics/graphics/videoplayer-component) and add it as a component to the plane
+- Create a [video player](https://unity3d.com/de/learn/tutorials/topics/graphics/videoplayer-component) and add it as a component to the quad
 - Drag the video into the project folder.
-Clicking on the video, tick "Keep Alpha" and tick "Transcode".
-In the transcoding area, chose: Dimensions = Original; Codec: VP8; then hit "apply" (see also [tutorial](https://forum.unity.com/threads/settings-for-importing-a-video-with-an-alpha-channel.457657/)
+Clicking on the video, tick `Keep Alpha` and tick `Transcode`.
+In the transcoding area, chose: Dimensions = Original; Codec: VP8; then hit `apply` (see also [tutorial](https://forum.unity.com/threads/settings-for-importing-a-video-with-an-alpha-channel.457657/)

-- Use "Create" to make a new material.
-Open the new material in the asset window and change the "shader".
-Use the "CustomUnlitCutout.shader" from the repository.
+- Use `Create` to make a new material.
+Open the new material in the asset window and change the `shader`.
+Use the [CustomUnlitCutout.shader](https://gist.github.com/setchi/b5c9fd72c3cb5317dae44cb6f3eb7fef) from the repository.
-- Drag the transparent material onto the plane as a new component
+- Drag the transparent material onto the quad as a new component